hvesalai/emacs-sbt-mode/README.md

 command.
 The command will skip any whitespace or comments at the beginning and end of the region.

+You may prefer **M-x** *sbt-paste-region* to *sbt-send-region*.
+*sbt-paste-region* will enter `:paste` mode of Scala REPL, so that pasting multiline statement/expression will no longer confuse the REPL.

 ## Credits

 Mode development: Heikki Vesalainen